 As stated in court documents, the trio of young adults — Liu, Payne and Payne’s girlfriend — reportedly celebrated Payne’s partners visit from Florida on September 11, 2015, with a trip to Lower East Side saloon Libation, where all three admitted on-stand to drinking “heavily.”

 “After the couple tossed back a few drinks at Libation, they returned to his [Bedford-Stuyvesant] apartment and had sex,” the Post continues, and afterward bid each other “good night” with the girlfriend remaining in Payne’s bedroom to catch some shut eye, and Payne instead heading to the living room to read a book.

-Some time later, according to Payne’s girlfriend, she awoke to find Liu leaning over her and planting kissing all around her neck while sliding his finger’s inside of her personal crevice.
+Some time later, according to Payne’s girlfriend, she awoke to find Liu leaning over her and planting kisses all around her neck while aggressively groping her.

 “The brunette bodybuilder, who has posed [in the past] for a Hooters bikini calendar,” the Post goes on to note, “[said she] yelled, ‘Stop!
 Stop!,’ as she shoved the 155-pound [Liu] off of her.”

 Liu maintained during his testimony that the sex act occurred while he was sleepwalking, a malady he’s suffered from since childhood.